 The Everyman of World lit about me and contact details

-- Welcome to Winstonsdad, the home of translated fiction and started the Twitter hashtag #Translationthurs.
-I have been running this blog for 13 years and have reviewed over 1200 books from nearly 100 countries in a wide range of styles from Prize winners through crime novels to page-turners in translation.
+• Welcome to Winstonsdad, the home of translated fiction and started the Twitter hashtag #Translationthurs.
+I have been running this blog for 14 years and have reviewed over 1300 books from nearly 100 countries in a wide range of styles from Prize winners through crime novels to page-turners in translation.
 The blog aims to lift the veil on translated fiction to draw in everyone to reading a few more books from around the world.
 Knock down the walls of mystery for many readers to books in translation and hell make these books sound fun to read.
 So if you have books in translation that needs a review.
 Contact me Stuart the editor of Winstonsdad.
 To send me your books!
-I turned fifty this year and currently, work for the NHS with people that have learning disabilities on a ward helping them to get back in the community.
+I turned fifty this year and currently, work for the NHS with people that have learning disabilities for an intensive support team helping people stay in the community.
 As a colleague once said we are the nanny Mcphee’s.of care world there when you don’t think you need jus and when you don’t need us you go back to your life !!.
 I am Married to my lovely wife and live in a sunny town in Derbyshire.
 The blog was named after the Late “MR Winston” my dog.
 I am just an everyman I have a low-level job I left school at sixteen after that I spent time in Germany and the north east of England before settling here I have been a care worker for the last 28 years love my job for me satisfaction has always come second to ambition helping people although hard at times is worthwhile.
 For this blog is a passion I am passionate about World literature and books in general fiction opens our minds shows use what the world can do it is our escape from to the present at times in this World we live in books are more important than ever.

 contact me via winstonsdad@live.co.uk